As a tour manager you'll use your love of travel to organise and accompany groups of holidaymakers on tours to a variety

 - The work is often without supervision or an office base and there is usually considerable contact with clients.

 - Job levels are affected by the political and economic climate in the UK and overseas.

 - Tour managers are always on show during a tour, so your appearance and clothing must be smart and your behaviour exemplary.
 Most tour managers wear a uniform.

-Although this area of work is open to all graduates, the following degree or HND subjects may increase your chances:
+Although this area of work is open to all graduates, the following degree, foundation degree or HND subjects may increase your chances:

 - business with languages

-Entry without a degree or HND is possible, though it can take time to build up the required level of experience.
+Entry without a degree or HND is possible, although it can take time to build up the required level of experience.

 A pre-entry postgraduate qualification isn't essential.

 Another route into this work is to train as an apprentice in the leisure, travel and tourism sector, for example as an overseas resort representative.
-For details, visit Travel Services Apprenticeships.
+Search for a travel apprenticeship.

 A good working knowledge of foreign languages is usually required for overseas work.
 Experience of living and working overseas is also useful.

 You'll need to have:

-- a pleasant, friendly manner with excellent people skills
+- a pleasant, outgoing and friendly manner with excellent people and verbal communication skills

 - the ability to get on well with people of all ages and backgrounds